Artist's rendering of the proposed new Early Learning Center building

 The Early Learning Center will be located on the Homewood campus at the southeast corner of University Parkway and San Martin Drive.
 The building will be approximately 26,000 square feet and able to accommodate 162 children, ranging in age from infant to preschooler.
 That's a 69% capacity increase over the current, temporary facility.

-Johns Hopkins anticipates construction will begin this fall and could open in late 2025 or early 2026.
+Johns Hopkins anticipates construction will begin this fall, and the building could open in late 2025 or early 2026.
 To ensure continuous child care, the existing facility won't close until the new one opens.

 Construction of the new building will generate trade contractor jobs and engage multiple businesses through the HopkinsLocal program to meet project participation targets of 20% minority and women-owned businesses and 20% local business enterprises.